New Ski and Snowboard Gear is in. Shop REI

 Heading to California?
 Reservation are complicated this year for Yosemite National Park!
 For summer visits, anyway.
 Here are the dates and restrictions:

-- February 10 – 25: A reservation is required 24 hours per day on Saturdays, Sundays, and on Monday, February 19 (due to the popularity of the famous Firefall when Horsetail Falls lights up and appears to be on fire).
+- February 8 through 23: A reservation is required 24 hours per day on Saturdays, Sundays, and on Washington’s Birthday (Monday, February 17) due to the popularity of the famous Firefall when Horsetail Falls lights up and appears to be on fire.

 They’ll go fast, so be ready!